didillysquat/kopp_2021_fowl/README.md

 `--gatk_haplotype_caller_cpus <int>`: Threads to use for GATK HaplotypeCaller (argument to --native-pair-hmm-threads)

+`--split_haplotype_caller`: If passed the gatk HaplotypeCaller will be split by sample and by scaffold.
+This creates a large number of processes that may speed up the pipeline if sufficient CPUs are available.

 #### **bqsr.nf outputs**

 **gatk_bqsr_output_vcf**: The multi-sample .vcf file containing genotype likelihoods generated as part of the bqsr pipeline.